rarksy/MouseMacroCreator/README.md

 ## Keywords

+## SetToggleKey
+- Sets the key used to toggle the macro on and off
+Usage: `SetToggleKey <key>`
+- > [!NOTE]
+  > Running a script without this keyword will set the default toggle key to F8

+## SetTerminateKey
+- Sets the key used to terminate/quit the macro
+Usage: `SetTerminateKey <key>`
+- - > [!NOTE]
+> Running a script without this keyword will set the default toggle key to F9

 ## SetMousePos
 - Sets the mouse's position to a desired location on the screen
 Usage: `SetMousePos <x> <y>`